ericjang/aibook/sources/chapter04.md

 At the end of the day, Software 2.0 requires an optimization objective.
 What is an objective that leads to an AGI?

 Artificial Intelligence research today largely focuses on thinking about high level capabilities that are useful to humanity - how we achieve value alignment with humans, artificial creativity, innate curiosity, assisting the elderly, forecasting the future, learning efficiently.
 However, these are all pieces of the final system that we want - there is little discussion today on how we go about integrating all these ideas into a single, cohesive entity that is capable of expressing all these capabilities at once.

+## The importance of interaction

+When we learn to code, it's not sufficient just to watch a bunch of youtube videos about programming.
+We must do it ourselves, get stuck, overcome new surprises to uncover what we don't know we don't know.

 In the following chapters, we will lay out an outline for how we might integrate all these capabilities together.